+Equalized Histogram (EQUAL_HIST): (Ei,j(x) *x)) Where: Ei,j=floor(K-1)n=0Xi,jFn , “*” represents multiplication, Fn= (number of pixels with intensity n)/ (total number of pixels), K=number of possible intensities, X= scaled L1b data input.

-Equalized Histogram: When applied to data for enhancement purposes, equalized histogram tends to do an excellent job enhancing an image, particularly the darker end of the image as shown in Fig 3C.
+When applied to data for enhancement purposes, equalized histogram tends to do an excellent job enhancing an image, particularly the darker end of the image as shown in Fig 3iii.
 However, care must be taken not to saturate the already bright parts of the image or to unintentionally enhance some noise within the image.

+Gamma enhancement (GAMMA): (Γ(x) *x) , Where: Γ(X)= (X-1)! , X=scaled L1B data input.

-Gamma enhancement: The gamma is a highly sensitive function that can be used both for general enhancement and contrast adjustment within an image as shown in Fig 3B.
+The gamma is a highly sensitive function that can be used both for general enhancement and contrast adjustment within an image as shown in Fig 3iv.
 When correctly applied to the individual bands, the gamma function can also help alleviate some of the haziness in an image such as those caused by Rayleigh scattering.
 However, it also has a great tendency to saturate the already bright pixels.

-Inverse Hyperbolic Sine (ASINH) enhancement:
+Inverse Hyperbolic Sine enhancement (ASINH): (SINH-1(x) *x)

+Where: SINH-1(x)=ln(X+ √(1+x2) , X=scaled L1B data input.